fivetran/terraform-provider-fivetran/docs/data-sources/destination.md

 - `data_set_location` (String) Data location.
 Datasets will reside in this location.
 - `database` (String) Database name
 - `external_location` (String) External location to store Delta tables.
 Default value: `""`  (null).
 By default, the external tables will reside in the `/{schema}/{table}` path, and if you specify an external location in the `{externalLocation}/{schema}/{table}` path.
+- `fivetran_role_arn` (String) ARN of the role which you created with different required policy mentioned in our setup guide
 - `host` (String) Server name
 - `http_path` (String) HTTP path
 - `is_private_key_encrypted` (String) Indicates that a private key is encrypted.
 The default value: `false`.
 The field can be specified if authentication type is `KEY_PAIR`.